Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/how-to.md

 1. From the navigation menu, open {% konnect_icon runtimes %} **Gateway Manager**.
 1. Click the **New Control Plane** button and select **{{site.base_gateway}}**.

-   Kong Ingress Controller control planes can't be part of control plane groups.
+   {{site.kic_product_name}} control planes can't be part of control plane groups.
 One control plane group cannot be a member of another control plane group.

 1. Set up your control plane and save.
 For the purpose of this example, its name will be CP1.
 1. Create another {{site.base_gateway}} control plane, this time calling it CP2.